Michigan solar panels: The complete guide in 2026

 Michigan’s above-average electricity prices make it a natural fit for clean, sustainable energy that’ll boost your energy independence.
 Going solar in Michigan reduces your carbon footprint and your reliance on the utility electric grid.

-Factor in the federal solar tax credit, and Michiganders can cut the cost of solar by thousands of dollars, speeding up your payback period and increasing the value of your investment.
+Factor in local incentives, and Michiganders can cut the cost of solar by thousands of dollars, speeding up your payback period and increasing the value of your investment.

 Here's what you need to know about getting solar panels in the Wolverine State.